-After college, Clay had one immediate goal in mind: become a Navy SEAL.
+After college, Finley had one immediate goal in mind: become a Navy SEAL.
 After graduating from the Navy’s Officer Candidate School, he accomplished that mission and served with the Navy’s SEAL Team One.

 Following his SEAL service, he worked for several Silicon Valley high tech companies before returning to Georgia and working for a firm that was acquired by Capgemini, a world-renowned international business consulting firm with more than 190,000 employees where he rose to manage the firm’s consulting business for the Eastern United States.